 Enjoy a picnic lunch or relax while taking in the views of the amazing landscape around you.
 These are some of the best San Francisco attractions on a sunny day!

 Do you love visiting military history sites and ships?
-Here you will find a list of the top five military history sites in SF.
-The SF Bay Area has been a key military area for hundreds of years.
-Several sites were built here in order to protect the area from potential attack.
+Here, you will find a list of SF's top five military history sites.
+The SF Bay Area has been a critical military area for hundreds of years.
+Several sites were built here in order to protect the area from potential attacks.

 Read on to learn more about visiting these sites during your visit to SF.